ycnham/git-command-sequence/README.md

 # git-command-sequence
-# This line is first commit
+# This line is third commit